Innovative Genomics Institute: History

 On March 9, 2020, UC Berkeley announced the suspension in-person classes and began shutting down many campus buildings due to the COVID-19 pandemic.
 On March 13, 2020, Doudna convened a meeting with IGI leadership to discuss whether the institute should temporarily shut down.
 Instead, they decided to rapidly launch a diagnostic testing facility in the IGI building to provide testing to the UC Berkeley community as well as first responders and underserved populations in the surrounding cities.
 In addition to providing testing, the IGI awarded funding to support research studies into COVID-19 biology, epidemiology, public health impact, as well as novel diagnostics and therapeutic approaches.
 The IGI testing lab processed over 600,000 patient samples.
 Doudna has said that the IGI's experience with the COVID-19 response and rapid large-team science changed the way the institute selected projects moving forward because it showed how much impact can be made when researchers work together on a common goal.

 On October 7, 2020, the Nobel Prize in Chemistry was awarded to Doudna and Charpentier for their work on developing CRISPR-Cas9 gene editing.
 Doudna was unable to attend the traditional live awards ceremony in Stockholm due to the COVID-19 pandemic, so she accepted the award at her home in Berkeley, California, and celebrations were held at the IGI building.

 In October 2023, UC Berkeley announced plans to build a new "innovation zone" in downtown Berkeley with laboratory buildings that would provide new space for the IGI.

-In May 2025, IGI researchers under Fyodor Urnov collaborated with physicians at the Children's Hospital of Philadelphia to test the safety and efficacy of a CRISPR base editing therapy, which was administered to a newborn infant in a personalized gene editing treatment.
+In May 2025, it was announced that physicians at the Children's Hospital of Philadelphia had collaborated with a team of IGI researchers led by Fyodor Urnov and Danaher Corporation to develop the first ever personalized gene editing therapy, a CRISPR base editing therapy that was designed, tested, manufactured, approved by the FDA, and administered to a newborn infant, KJ Muldoon, in just six months.
+After three infusions of the CRISPR therapy, Muldoon was discharged in June 2025, and took his first steps in late 2025.